erSubhashThapa/100daysofcode/r1-log.md

   ```
   ***So why was `this` the global object, aka the browser window, in my handler instead of the current target?***

   To figure out the problem, I isolated the issue into a seperate file.

-This file had one `#testDiv` div to set the event listener on.
+  This file had a div with id `#testDiv` to set the event listener on.
 The event listener called the handler on `click`.
 I copied my function but replaced the body with `console.log(this)`.
 I still got the global object.

   ```javascript
   const this = (e)=>{